UWPCE-PythonCert/PythonCertDevel220/source/modules/index.rst

 ##############
-Exercise notes
+Lesson content
 ##############

 .. todo::
+    #.
 Update all the index documents
+    #.
+Convert all code to rst tags
+    #.
+Add a lesson index doc fro every lesson?
+    #.
+Need extra content for office hours?

 Arranged in order of the lessons: